vladmunteanu/th2c/README.rst

 Async HTTP/2 Client
 ===================

-A simple asynchronous HTTP/2 client for Tornado_, based on the awesome h2_ library.
+A simple asynchronous HTTP/2 client for Tornado_ applications, based on the awesome h2_ library.

 Intended for Python 2 (>= 2.7.9).

 This package is in a very early development stage, so expect bugs or changes in the API.
+If you spot anything wrong, or would like to suggest improvements, please open an issue or a pull request.

 =======